dilshankarunarathne/ml-notes/README.md

 h<sub>θ</sub>(x) = θ<sub>0</sub> + θ<sub>1</sub>x
 Shorthand way of representing h<sub>θ</sub>(x) is h(x).

-This is a representation of
+This is a representation of linear **regression with one variable**.